-Think you know everything there is to know about interviewing and that interview prep and mock interviews just aren’t for you?
+Think you know everything there is to know about interviewing, and that interview prep and mock interviews just aren’t for you?
 “It’s sad to see an applicant do well throughout the entire application process, only to crash and burn during their interviews,” says Accepted consultant Dr. Barry Rothman.
 “Many applicants assume that an interview is something they can just wing, and that prep is simply unnecessary, but this is just not true.”

-1. We’re not all natural-born interviewees
+- We’re not all natural-born interviewees.

 Dr. Rothman continues to explain that while there are some people who may be able to wing it, the vast majority of us will need to brush up on our interview skills, practice answering questions, learn certain interviewing cues, review key stories or experiences so they’re fresh in our minds, etc. There are certain questions that you can learn to expect in a med school interview, and it can only help to have gone over those questions and to have practiced those answers.